AlwaysBCoding/poketools/NOTES.md

 ## Damaging Moves with Custom functionality to add
   - Beat Up (haven't even added the data for this one at all (complex logic))
-  - Belch (cannot use the move until the user has consumed a berry)
   - Body Slam (damage doubles and no accuracy check is performed if target used minimize)
   - Brick Break (destroys screens)
   - Charge (next electric-type attack will have its power doubled)